Title: Botanist, Professor Emerita

 Location: Bloomington, Indiana, United States

-Utilizing more than 35 years of industry experience, Dr. Clevenger most recently served as a professor at Indiana State University from 1978 until attaining emerita status in 1985, a title she still holds today.
+Utilizing more than 35 years of university teaching and research experience, Dr. Clevenger most recently served as a professor at Indiana State University from 1978 until attaining emerita status in 1985, a title she still holds today.
 Prior to this appointment, she was an assistant and associate professor at the university between 1963 and 1978, having previously served as an assistant professor at such academic institutions as Eastern Illinois University, Wittenberg University and Berea College between 1957 and 1961.
 She commenced her career as a science teacher at the Radford School and Hillsdale School beginning in 1949.

 For more information, please visit: